Practical use of the Heiken Ashi indicator and the example of creating the simplest trend strategy with its use.

 The simplest trading strategy with the use of the Heiken Ashi indicator:

-Preliminary calculations prove that the average percentage of the successful trades opened in accordance with the strategy described above, fluctuates around 75%.
+Preliminary calculations prove that the average percentage of the successful trades opened by the strategy described above fluctuates around 75%.

-Fore example, if you open by 30 currency pairs at the beginning of each week (taking into account that 75% of transactions are profitable), the average profit will be: (21 * 30 points) – (9 * 30 points) = 630 points per week.
+For example, if you open by 30 currency pairs at the beginning of each week (taking into account that 75% of transactions are profitable), the average profit will be (21 * 30 points) – (9 * 30 points) = 630 points per week.